RoySegall/gizra.com/src/_posts/2018-02-07-organizing-elm-apps.md

 author: rgrempel
 ---

-Here at Gizra, we now have a fair number of large client-server apps written in Elm.

-- Refer to a few
-- Mention Drupal
-- Mention LOC
+Here at Gizra, we have a number of apps in production with an Elm frontend and (mostly) headless Drupal backend.
+The largest of these has more than 8,000 commits, with 40,000 lines of Elm code in 184 files.
+So, we've had to think a little bit about how to structure large Elm apps.

+My colleague Adam Stewart has blogged about techniques for adding a [little bit of Elm](https://www.gizra.com/content/elm-in-drupal-panels/) to an existing Drupal site.
-We've gained some insight about how to structure these kinds of apps.
+For some insight into how we structure larger Elm-first apps, read on!

-- Refer to Adam's post on integrating smaller bits of Elm.
-- This one about big, Elm-first apps.
-We're on roughly version 2 of an approach to organizing these things.

 <!-- more -->